adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 ###### [Huang and Chen]
 - Huang and Chen [28,29] proposed a variable-bandwidth network and a probabilistic neural network for traffic monitoring systems.

-However, if a model focuses on execution times rather than performance, the classification performance may be affected

 ### 2.3 Detection on multi-sensor modality

- In particular, for the scene-level detection and classificationtasks, various sensor modalities are used.
+- scene-level탐지 및 분류를 위해서 다양한 센서 정보가 사용된다. ` In particular, for the scene-level detection and classification tasks, various sensor modalities are used. `

-The RGB-depth sensor is widely used for indoor scenerecognition [36–38], whereas LiDAR-stereo vision [39,40], LiDAR-CCD [41], LiDAR-radar [42] andLiDAR-radar-stereo vision [43] are used for outdoor scenes.
+- indoor scene recognition : The RGB-depth sensor is widely used for indoor scene recognition [36–38], whereas LiDAR-stereo vision [39,40], LiDAR-CCD [41], LiDAR-radar [42] andLiDAR-radar-stereo vision [43] are used for outdoor scenes.

 For accurate classification, two or moreinput measurements are combined.